stet/stet/README.md

 ### STET consists of:

-- [stet.art](https://stet.art) - frontend web application; "NFT explorer"; multi-blockchain structure, emphasis on BitClout initially
+- [stet.art](https://stet.art) - frontend web application; "NFT explorer"; multi-blockchain structure, emphasis on DeSo initially
 - [stetzine.com](https://stetzine.com) - a collaboraitve publication associated with stet / stet.art; uses medium.com but also archived/hosted on decentralized storage networks
-- [stetnode.com](https://stetnode.com) - a BitClout Full node; API used by stet.art (possibly others); modified ref client UI; serves as the stet social network and NFT/monetary transactions
+- [stetnode.com](https://stetnode.com) - a DeSo Full node; API used by stet.art (possibly others); modified ref client UI; serves as the stet social network and NFT/monetary transactions
 - [estetica](http://estetica.love) - a curation model and network that will be central to the stet.art project (more info forthcoming).

 ### Other aspects of stet